-Copyright © 2019 Malaysian Rating Corporation Berhad and any of its subsidiaries or affiliates ("MARC") have exclusive proprietary rights in the data or information provided herein.
-This document is the property of MARC and is protected by Malaysian and international copyright laws and conventions.
+Copyright © 2024 MARC Ratings Berhad and any of its subsidiaries or affiliates ("MARC Ratings") have exclusive proprietary rights in the data or information provided herein.
+This report is the property of MARC Ratings and is protected by Malaysian and international copyright laws and conventions.
 The data and information shall only be used for intended purposes and not for any improper or unauthorised purpose.
-All information contained herein shall not be copied or otherwise reproduced, repackaged, transmitted, transferred, disseminated, redistributed or resold for any purpose, in whole or in part, in any form or manner, or by any means or person without MARC's prior written consent.
+All information contained herein shall not be copied or otherwise reproduced, repackaged, transmitted, transferred, disseminated, redistributed or resold for any purpose, in whole or in part, in any form or manner, or by any means or person without MARC Ratings' prior written consent.